Mercy University (“Mercy” or the “University”) respects your privacy and is committed to protecting it through our compliance with this Policy.

 - To contractors, service providers, and other third parties we use to support our business and who are bound by contractual obligations to keep personal information confidential and use it only for the purposes for which we disclose it to them.

-- To a buyer or other successor in the event of a merger or acquisition with another educational institution, in which personal information held by Mercy College about our Website users is among the assets transferred.
+- To a buyer or other successor in the event of a merger or acquisition with another educational institution, in which personal information held by Mercy University about our Website users is among the assets transferred.

 - To third parties to market their products or services to you if you have consented to/not opted out of these disclosures.
 We contractually require these third parties to keep personal information confidential and use it only for the purposes for which we disclose it to them.
 For more information, see Choices About How We Use and Disclose Your Information.